Simplifying Zero Trust Security for AWS with Teleport

 • arm

-3. Run the following commands to download the Teleport archive, unpack it, and install binaries:
+3. Run the following commands to download a Teleport package or archive, unpack it, and install binaries:

 <checksum> <filename>